The Quest to Keep Up

 Online shoppers like the fact that they don’t have to know keywords or check several boxes to select the styles they like.
 They can skip over the challenges of fashion taxonomy, and simply envision their outfits--and create them, using the filter.

-“The best part about Style Filter-- I don’t need to know the name of styles” - Participant
+“The best part about the virtual mannequin filter -- I don’t need to know the name of styles” - Participant

 Neck Styles, Heel Styles

-The Style Filter provides illustrations of various styles making it easier for the customer to understand the taxonomy.
+The virtual mannequin filter provides illustrations of various styles making it easier for the customer to understand the taxonomy.
 Some participants saw this as an opportunity to educate themselves on fashion taxonomy.
 The illustrations and its labels serve as visual aids for the customer to learn the names of styles.

 Utilizing Simple English Words

-The Style Filter uses simple words to describe the styles of clothes so there’s no need for the customer to know the “right” terms.
+The virtual mannequin filter uses simple words to describe the styles of clothes so there’s no need for the customer to know the “right” terms.
 The labels strike a balance between simplicity and familiarity with common fashion taxonomy.

 For example, Nordstrom has 23 different styles of jackets, with a unique name for each.
 It’s difficult to understand what the jacket is, from names like trucker, peacoat, and parka.
 However, you can create any of these jackets on our filter by knowing a few simple English words such as: short, long, round, hoodie, and loose.

-We think the Style Filter is one of the solutions to democratize world fashion taxonomy and create an inclusive shopping experience for all kinds of shoppers.
+We think the virtual mannequin filter is one of the solutions to democratize world fashion taxonomy and create an inclusive shopping experience for all kinds of shoppers.

 Retail tech should make the shopping experience easy, not complicated.
 Interested in learning more about how AI/ML can apply to your e-commerce website?
 Request a free demo or 30-minute consultation at firstname.lastname@example.org